-We define a community on mission as ’a family of missionary disciples.’
-These communities are groups of people that live as brothers and sisters, eating, praying, and living life together.
+We define our Gospel Communities as ’a family of missionary disciples.’
+These communities are groups of people that live as brothers and sisters, eating, praying, serving one another and living life together.
 Living as ’missionaries,’ we join in Jesus’ kingdom work in our neighbourhoods, workplaces, and city.
 And finally, as disciples, we study and encourage each other to grow in knowing and following Jesus.

-Like families, all communities on mission look a little different, and that’s great!
-The 3 core elements of missional community are family, mission and discipleship.
-Whether you start with 3 members or 12 members, the important thing is to start with a foundation of people who are following Jesus by living life together, like sharing meals and caring for each other (family), partnering to share Jesus and serve their community in some way (mission), and intentionally pursuing deeper relationship with Jesus, together through scripture study, prayer and conversation (discipleship).
+Like families, all of our Gospel Communities look a little different, and that’s great!
+The 4 core elements of our communities are family, mission, serving and discipleship.
+Whether you start with 3 members or 12 members, the important thing is to start with a foundation of people who are following Jesus by living life together, like sharing meals, having fun and caring for each other (family), partnering to share Jesus and serve their community in some way (mission), and intentionally pursuing deeper relationship with Jesus, together through scripture study, prayer and conversation (discipleship).

-What do I need to do before starting a community?
+What do I need to do before starting a Gospel Community?

-If you want to join an existing community, drop us a line and we’ll get in touch with you about which communities might be the best fit based on your needs and what you want to bring to a community.
+If you want to join an existing Gospel Community, drop us a line and we’ll get in touch with you about which Gospel Community might be the best fit based on your needs and what you want to contribute.

-Am I required to be in a community as part of Soma?
+Am I required to be in a Gospel Community as part of Soma?

-Regardless of your involvement in a community, you are welcome and accepted at Soma.
-We talk about missional community a lot because the elements of family, mission, and discipleship are absolutely central to the teachings of Jesus.
+Regardless of your involvement in a Gospel Community, you are welcome and accepted with Soma.
+We talk about Gospel Community a lot because the elements of family, mission, serving and discipleship are absolutely central to the teachings of Jesus.
 We want to experience and share the fullness of life that comes from following him as missional families.
 Because we care deeply about the church and the city, we regularly encourage the church to live as a bunch of unique missional families that invite the kingdom of God into our homes, workplaces, shops, and anywhere we go where people need the love of Jesus.
 That’s everywhere!